wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/ransomware-extortion-based-threats/includes/ransomware-families.md

 The government response:

-- The scale of the attack prompted the United States to act and offer a reward of up to $10 million for any information that would lead to the gang members.
+- The scale of the attack prompted the United States to act and offer a reward of up to $10 million for any information that would lead to the cybercriminals arrest.
 - In an act of cooperation, the Russian intelligence bureau arrested the group and seized more than $560,000 of crypto currency and more than 20 premium cars bought with the “proceeds of crime”.
 - The ransomware did disappear for a while but has since reemerged and once again is a major threat.